CANVax Webinar Series

-Join us for our webinar series as we explore current and emerging topics in immunization from vaccine safety to strategies and initiatives to improve vaccine acceptance and uptake.
+Our webinar series explores current and emerging topics in immunization from vaccine safety to strategies and initiatives to improve vaccine acceptance and uptake.

 This series is primarily intended for public health professionals working in various levels of immunization, including the planning, development, implementation and promotion of immunization programs.